-Matt Lauer Is Called ‘The Loneliest Man In The World’ According to ‘InTouch Weekly’
+Matt Lauer Is Called ‘The Loneliest Man In The World,’ According to ‘InTouch Weekly’

 Lauer’s friend alleges that this is all making Lauer “depressed.”
 Once bringing in a cool $25 million a year at Today, Lauer now believes that all of his “hard work and sacrifice won’t pay off for him in the end.”

-Matt’s life of power and fame has taken a harsh turn since millions of viewers watched Hoda Kotb and Savannah Guthrie announce his shocking firing, from the popular NBC morning show, for sexual misconduct scandal.
+Matt’s life of power and fame has taken a harsh turn since millions of viewers watched Hoda Kotb and Savannah Guthrie announce his shocking firing from the popular NBC morning show for an alleged sexual misconduct scandal.

-When Variety reported stories of Lauer dropping his pants and showing his privates to a female coworker, or talking about other female colleagues that he’d like to sleep with, as well as reports that three unidentified women came forward as “victims,” the disgraced Lauer quickly took himself out of the public eye, and has remained in the Hamptons, near his family, ever since.
+When Variety reported stories of Lauer dropping his pants and showing his privates to a female coworker, or talking about other female colleagues that he’d like to sleep with, as well as reports that three unidentified women came forward as “victims,” the disgraced Lauer quickly took himself out of the public eye and has remained in the Hamptons near his family ever since.

 Matt Lauer Is Planning His Comeback https://t.co/gq92cEQG3z